An influence peddler is one who uses their political influence to try and win favors for others.

-An influence peddler is a bit of a wheeler dealer, trading access in exchange for payment in one form or another.
+An influence peddler is a bit of a wheeler dealer or power broker, trading access in exchange for payment in one form or another.

 A similar word for an “influence peddler” might be “lobbyist.”
 Like lobbyist, influence peddler is a very negative term.
 Influence peddlers are almost universally despised, and one politician after another has promised sweeping reforms aimed at limiting their powers.

 Back in 1980, the Senate issued a report criticizing what it said was undue influence peddling on the part of Billy Carter, who was the brother of then-president Jimmy Carter.

 And in 1988 Michael Dukakis, the Democratic candidate for the presidency, pledged that he would crack down on lobbyists by making it much harder for retired government officials to use their connections to lobby the government.
-The Chicago Tribune reported at the time,

-“Dukakis promised, if elected, to issue an executive order forbidding former senior officials in his administration to lobby the federal government at any time before he leaves office.
+Dukakis promised, if elected, to issue an executive order forbidding former senior officials in his administration to lobby the federal government at any time before he leaves office.

 To forestall conflicts of interest, Dukakis’ proposal would expand the scope of current influence-peddling laws, which set delays of one to three years before someone who leaves government service may lobby various agencies.”

 A few decades later, Barack Obama campaigned on a promise to increase transparency and to end the backdoor deals and influence peddling which, critics said, were a feature of the Bush administration.